Go Back

 Instructions

-Cover the large bowl with a damp tea towel or a plate and allow it to rest for a half an hour.
+• Cover the large bowl with a damp tea towel or a plate and let it rest for half an hour in a warm place to allow the flour to fully hydrate.

 Bulk Rise

-• Cover the bowl with plastic wrap or a large plate and allow the dough to bulk ferment at room temperature until double in size.
-During the fermentation process the microorganisms of yeast and lactic acid bacteria break down the starches and produce carbon dioxide gas, giving the dough it's beautiful rise.
+• Cover the bowl with plastic wrap or a large plate and allow the dough to bulk ferment at room temperature until it doubles in size.
 I usually let my dough ferment overnight.

-The next morning you will see the dough has risen with plenty of gorgeous bubbles visible in the dough.
+The next morning, the dough will have risen with plenty of air bubbles just beneath the surface.

 Shape